edwfeng/lambda/README.md

 ## Code Structure
 Code for the lambda interpreter and applicator is located in the `src/main` folder, under the `org.bergen.atcs.atics.lambda` package.

-The tests in the `src/test` folder mostly test the lambda applicator and runtime.
+The tests in the `src/test` folder mostly test the lambda applicator/runtime.